 What reports, budget forecasts and plans are in place to help you with the next three years of auto enrolment?

 Your duties as an employer under re-enrolment are similar to those under auto-enrolment staging.
-Staff not currently in the scheme will need to be reassessed to identify who should be automatically re-enrolled and who could opt-in to the scheme.
+Staff not currently in the workplace pensions scheme will need to be reassessed to identify who should be automatically re-enrolled and who could opt-in to the scheme.
 All employees not currently in the scheme will need to be informed of their options and you’ll have to manage opt-ins and opt-outs.

 Workforce assessment will form the basis of your auto enrolment budget forecast for the next three years.
 You may also be affected by the percentage increase in employer and employee contributions which starts on 6 April 2018.